-- Purchase Payments allocated to the Declared Rate Strategy cannot exceed the 12% Allocation Limit. - The 3-year Indexed Strategies are only available for Terms that begin before the end of the fourth Contract Year. - The 6-year Indexed Strategies are only available for a Term that starts in the first Contract Year.
+- Purchase Payments allocated to the Declared Rate Strategy cannot exceed the 12% Allocation Limit. - The 6-year Indexed Strategies are only available for a Term that starts in the first Contract Year.

 Our right to change the Indexed Strategies or Indexes